 Work activities by those employees who are not subject to the overtime provisions of the Fair Labor Standards Act (FLSA) and who choose to accomplish part of their job duties outside of their normal work hours, such as, but not limited to, checking email, reading work-related documents, and returning calls, are not covered by this regulation.

 Typically, telework arrangements involve the employee regularly or primarily working from home and are sometimes referred to as “virtual” work arrangements.
 The teleworking arrangement must continue to support the operational needs of the work unit and also provide for appropriate oversight of the employee’s work.
 Managers may revise or revoke a flexible work location arrangement at any time; however, managers are expected to provide reasonable advance notice to the employee of such revision or revocation, to permit the employee to make alternate arrangements.
 A minimum of ten (10) business days of notice is generally considered appropriate unless employee conduct or safety issues necessitate a shorter notice period, at the discretion of management.

 To assure appropriate accountability and oversight of teleworking arrangements, the University has established the following pre-approvals and minimum “on campus” work requirements:

 1. Any teleworking arrangement that will be in place for more than ninety (90) calendar days must be recommended for approval by the Department Head and then pre-approved by the Associate Vice Chancellor and Chief Human Resources Officer prior to being communicated to the employee and implemented.
 Managers have the unilateral authority to request approval of a telework arrangement for a period of up to ninety (90) calendar days as long as the operational and staffing needs of the department or unit can be met during that period.
-If additional time is needed, it must be requested with justification to the Director of Human Resources
+If additional time is needed, it must be requested with justification to the Associate Vice Chancellor and Chief Human Resources Officer

 2. The employing department or unit must submit a completed a Teleworking Request for SHRA and EHRA Non-Faculty Employees form to the Human Resources Department.